pattjoshi/interview-Q-A/SdAns.md

 # 2. Scope chaining:

-Scope chaining refers to the process of searching for variables in nested scopes in JavaScript.
+- Scope chaining refers to the process of searching for variables in nested scopes in JavaScript.

-If a variable is not found in the immediate local scope, JavaScript looks for it in the outer (enclosing) scopes until the global scope is reached.
+- If a variable is not found in the immediate local scope, JavaScript looks for it in the outer (enclosing) scopes until the global scope is reached.

+- The process of going one by one to parent and checking for values is called scope chain or Lexcial environment chain.

 # 3. Hoisting:

-Hoisting is a JavaScript behavior where variable and function declarations are moved to the top of their containing scope during the compilation phase.
-However, only the declarations are hoisted, not the initializations.
+- Hoisting is a concept which enables us to extract values of variables and functions even before initialising/assigning value without getting errors and this is happening due to the 1st phase (memory creation phase) of the Execution Context.

 # 4. Closures:

+- Function bundled along with its lexical scope is closur

-Closures are functions that have access to variables from their outer (enclosing) function even after the outer function has finished executing.
+- Closures are functions that have access to variables from their outer (enclosing) function even after the outer function has finished executing.
 They "remember" the environment in which they were created.

 # 5. Higher-order function:

-Higher-order functions are functions that take one or more functions as arguments or return a function as a result.
+- Higher-order functions are functions that take one or more functions as arguments or return a function as a result.
-They enable functional programming paradigms and allow for code reuse and composition.
+- They enable functional programming paradigms and allow for code reuse and composition.

 # 6. "this" keyword: